AkiPoh/DEV-KATKE/README.md

 ## REFERENCE: TODO for this `README.md`

 - [ ] Add "practical" section on installing KATKE
-- [ ] Add "practical" section on setting up a dev enviroment for working on developing KATKE
+- [ ] Add "practical" section on setting up a dev environment for working on developing KATKE